 The tools and methods we use to find SOTW experts can also help you mix up your source base.

 Evaluate what networks you can tap into.
 Is there an association that aims to increase representation within its industry?
 Googling “constitutional law professors of color” brings up the nonprofit Lawyers of Color; its publications list notable attorneys.
 If you contact a university or organization that doesn’t represent a specific demographic, give some context by explaining that you’re seeking to diversify your sources.

 Explore LinkedIn.
 As you expand your search into social media, start with the motherlode of industry contacts.
 For example, type “constitutional law” in the LinkedIn search bar and navigate to “People results.”
 Note: If you don’t want someone to know you’ve viewed their profile, search anonymously.

 Do a deep dive into Twitter.
 The land of hot takes is a great place to find the hot takes you need.
 Find relevant people — frequently quoted experts, or sources you’ve used before — then scroll through who they follow.
 This is how we found AI technology expert Mutale Nkonde.
 She’s followed on Twitter by a researcher from the Center on Privacy & Technology at Georgetown Law who’s been regularly quoted by national media.

 Ask “who else should I talk to?”
 Ending every interview with this question is a good practice to expand your networks.
 The next time you call a go-to source, ask for their recommendations.

 Find a great source?
 Tell us!
 Suggestions are welcome.

-Tiffany Bui is the NPR Training team's Source of the Week intern.
+Tiffany Bui was an NPR Source of the Week intern.